-Any user can execute sp\autoformat.
-However, users selecting from the tables must have appropriate select privileges.
+No permission checks are performed for sp\autoformat.
+Permission checks do not differ based on the granular permissions settings.
+Users selecting from the tables must have appropriate select privileges.

 Event Audit option Command or access audited Information in extrainfo

 38 exec_procedure Execution of a Roles - Current active roles

 procedure Keywords or options - NULL

 Previous value - NULL

 Current value - NULL

 Other information - All input parameters

 • Proxy information - Original login name, if set proxy in effect